UncertaintyInComplexSystems/bamojax/README.md

 # bamojax

-Welcome to bamojax, the Bayesian modelling toolbox implemented using the Jax coding universe. bamojax is a probabilistic programming language, similar to Numpyro, PyMC, Stan, JAGS, and BUGS.
+Welcome to **bamojax**, the Bayesian modelling toolbox implemented using the Jax coding universe. **bamojax** is a probabilistic programming language, similar to Numpyro, PyMC, Stan, JAGS, and BUGS.
 It relies on [Blackjax](https://blackjax-devs.github.io/blackjax/) for approximate inference, on [Distrax](https://github.com/google-deepmind/distrax) for probability distributions and their essential operations.
 It adds to this the Directed Acyclic Graph (DAG) structure of a Bayesian model, and automatically derives model priors, likelihoods, and Gibbs inference schemes.
 This combines the speed from (Black)Jax with a convenient modelling environment.

 ## Installation

-Install bamojax using
+Install **bamojax** using

 ```
 pip install git+https://github.com/UncertaintyInComplexSystems/bamojax#egg=bamojax
 ```

-bamojax has been developed and tested with `Jaxlib` 0.4.34, `Jax` 0.4.35, and Python 3.10.15.
+**bamojax** has been developed and tested with `Jaxlib` 0.4.34, `Jax` 0.4.35, and Python 3.10.15.

 ## Quick tutorial